St. Francois Mountain Hideaway

 Visitors can enjoy several amenities, such as shaded picnic areas with group pavilions and nearby playgrounds, the visitor and nature center, naturalist programs, a convenient camp and souvenir store, and a hot and hearty meal at the old CCC stone dining lodge.
 Some facilities are not available during the winter months.

 For the overnight guests, there are 18 rustic cabins, most of which were built by CCC craftsman, available for rent during season.
 The cottages are equipped with air conditioning, heating, linens, cooking utensils and dishes.
 Two campgrounds offer basic and electric campsites.
 Each campground features modern restrooms, hot showers, dumping stations and paved drives.
 Laundry facilities are available in the park.
-A separate equestrian campground and an additional group camping area are available.
+A separate equestrian campground and an additional special-use camping area are available.
 Reservations are taken in advance for all cabins and some campsites.